 - Become a Member

-Congress should lift the caps on non-defense discretionary spending, and increase funding for federal science agencies.
+Congress should reject the President’s detrimental science funding proposal for FY19 and increase funding for federal science agencies.